jszymon/BNInterestingness/README.md

 The full patterns is not easy to interpret, it is a result of several sub-dependencies between study year, sex, alcohol consumption and smoking.
-We will see it disappear once more comprehensive background knowledge is included in the process.
+We will see it disappear when more comprehensive background knowledge is included in the process.

 At the bottom of the pattern window there are fields which allow for